sahilchinoy/jurisprudence/jurisprudence-notes.md

   - Rawls’s theory of justice: justice as fairness
   - Dworkin: like the best interpretation of justice is fairness, the best intepretation of law is integrity
-  - Grounds of law are those which present past political acts in their best light
+  - Grounds of law are those that present past political acts in their best light
   - Does it fit?
       - Dworkin says yes, because it can explain something that other